oliverLo78/resume/README.md

 Webpage that displays my resume

-- More people shout display their reusme on website
+- Display reusme as website
 - To make a resume that is more accessible to everyone that is online
-- Learned to set up an HTML page using only GitHub and my laptop
+- Learned to set up an HTML page and folder structured using GitHub pages, html and css.

 ## Table of Contents (Optional)